opencog/agents/scm/pair-agent/README.md

    - There aren't any push demos.
    - Attention control is easier with Pull.

+### Storage and Matrix API ???
+The batch system uses the matrix API to define pipelines: this includes
+* Which parser to use, e.g. `(make-any-link-api)`
+* How to increment counts, e.g. `(add-count-api ala)`
+* How to store updated counts, e.g. `(add-storage-count alc)`

+This is a pipeline framework, it is not in Atomese.
+Its large, extensive, lots of bells and whistles; many years of fully debugged code.
+Its a good/great API, capable of carrying the load.

+It seems to be slow, presumably due to the huge number of scheme/C++ transitions.
+To validate this, need to run a pair-count-hacked experiment, and actually measure.

 ### TODO/Open issues
 Some unresolved issues.
 * Parser wants strings as `Node`s; it would be nice to be able to work